 How To Make Cookies From Brownie Mix

-- Dump the boxed brownie mix into a bowl.
-In the case of the Ghirardelli Chocolate Supreme mix that I used, it comes with a packet of chocolate syrup.
+- Dump the boxed brownie mix into a large bowl.
+In the case of the Ghirardelli Chocolate Supreme box brownie mix that I used, it comes with a packet of chocolate syrup.
 Go ahead and squeeze that in, as well.
 By the way, Ghirardelli has absolutely no idea who I am.
 I just happen to love, LOVE their brownie mixes!

 - Add 1/2 cup of your preferred vegetable oil.
 If you’re curious, I happen to use avocado oil for just about all of my cooking and baking, but any light flavored oil will work here.